Edb83/moose-juice/TESTING.md

 The following tests have been carried out without issue:

+**Sign In and Out**

+- Confirm clicking Login or Sign Out from the Account tab signs the user out and displays a confirmation message
+    - CHECK

 **Navigation Bar**
 - Hover over each nav element to confirm all change colour to orange other than logo and title
     - CHECK